ccalinescu/FullStackTest/FullStackTest.UI/fullstacktest-ui/README.md

 This Angular app fetches a list of tasks from a WebAPI, displays them, allows creating new tasks, and toggling completion by clicking a checkbox or the task name.

 ## Features

 - Fetch tasks from a WebAPI
 - Create new tasks
 - Toggle completion of tasks

 ## How to Run

 1. Navigate to the `fullstacktest-ui` folder.
 2. Run `npm install` to install dependencies.
 3. Run `ng serve` to start the development server.
 4. Open your browser at `http://localhost:4200`.

 ## Customization

-- Update the WebAPI URL in `src/app/tasks/tasks.service.ts` to match your backend.
+- Update the WebAPI URL in `src/app/tasks/tasks.service.ts` and in `src/proxy.conf.json` to match your backend.

 ## Development server